api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-aws/index.md

 ([{{$frontmatter.deployerVersion}}<ExternalLinkImage/>](https://hub.docker.com/r/api3/airnode-deployer/tags))
 of the Airnode
 [deployer image](/reference/airnode/latest/docker/deployer-image.md) which
-deploys the off-chain component of Airnode (a.k.a., the node) to GCP.
+deploys the off-chain component of Airnode (a.k.a., the node) to AWS.
 It uses an API endpoint (`GET /simple/price`) from [CoinGecko<ExternalLinkImage/>](https://www.coingecko.com/en/api/documentation) which returns the current value of a coin.
 This guide does not detail the